EnergySage/pytest-quarantine/README.md

 - TODO

+## Issues

+If you encounter any problems, please [file an issue](https://github.com/bhrutledge/pytest-quarantine/issues) along with a detailed description.

 ## Contributing

 Contributions are very welcome.
-Tests can be run with [tox](https://tox.readthedocs.io/en/latest/), please ensure the coverage at least stays the same before you submit a pull request.
+Tests can be run with [tox](https://tox.readthedocs.io/en/latest/).
+Please ensure the coverage at least stays the same before you submit a pull request.

 ## License

-Distributed under the terms of the [MIT](http://opensource.org/licenses/MIT) license, "pytest-quarantine" is free and open source software
+Distributed under the terms of the [MIT](http://opensource.org/licenses/MIT) license.

-## Issues

-If you encounter any problems, please [file an issue](https://github.com/bhrutledge/pytest-quarantine/issues) along with a detailed description.